 Here are articles and book reviews.
-You can look in the index for past journals.
 Our audience comprises clergy, lay people, church musicians, parish worship committees; people who wish to think about and work on the connection between worship and the Christian faith.

 We are no longer producing issues of our journal but will add articles to this space.

 “The Meal as the Centre of Our Lives”

 The Rev’d Dr Lizette Larson Miller was the plenary speaker at the fourth of Liturgy Canada’s Real Presence conferences at St John, Dixie on April 28th.
 Dr Larson Miller has given permission for us to post her talk here.